ssi-dk/microreact_integration/README.md

 ### new_project_from_mongo.py

 This script will create a new project that will be owned by the user given by MICROREACT_ACCESS_TOKEN.
-The project will we a minimal project and will only contain a tree.
+The project will we a minimal project and will only contain one or more trees.

 Apart from the environment variables mentioned above, this script will also try to read the environment variable BIO_API_MONGO_CONNECTION.
 This variable will be used as an URL for a MongoDB instance containing a tree calculation (created with Bio API).
 This MongoDB instance does not need